oletizi/avi-docs/src/site/docs/16.3/vantage-interaction-with-vcenter/index.md

 ### Service Engine VM Creation (Read/Write operation)

-Vantage Controller interacts with OVF Manager functionality of the vCenter to spawn a Service Engine VM.
+The Avi Controller interacts with OVF Manager functionality of the vCenter to spawn a Service Engine VM.
 The Controller needs the following access while in Write Access mode.

-* **Folders**: Vantage Controller creates the Service Engine VM in the default "AviSeFolder" or a folder which the user can specify.
+* **Folders**: The Avi Controller creates the Service Engine VM in the default "AviSeFolder" or a folder which the user can specify.
 It creates the folder "AviSeFolder" if it is not present.

-* **Datastores**: Vantage Controller performs the data transfer for the Service Engine VM directly to the ESX Host's datastore.
+* **Datastores**: The Avi Controller performs the data transfer for the Service Engine VM directly to the ESX Host's datastore.
 * **Network**: 9 out of 10 vNICs for the Service Engine VM are placed in "Avi Internal" portgroup of vSwitch0.
 "Avi Internal" Standard portgroup is created in vSwitch0 of the ESX Host.
 If vSwitch0 (default Standard Switch) is not present then Avi Controller creates vSwitch0 in the ESX Host

 * **vApp**: Avi Controller updates OVF parameters of the Service Engine VM which fall in the vApp functionality.